Location of Adventure

 Our Private Leaders

-Internal scheduled light aircraft flights and helicopter transfer, accommodations, airport transfers on Day 1 and final day, all meals from dinner on Day 1 to breakfast on final day, non-alcoholic drinks at camps and in vehicles, house alcoholic beverages in camps, laundry in camps, services of NHA Expedition Leader, local guides and lodge staff, some gratuities, all permits, entrance fees and taxes.
+Activities, accommodations and internal scheduled light aircraft flights and helicopter transfer as detailed in the itinerary, airport transfers on Day 1 and the final day, meals from dinner on Day 1 to breakfast on the final day, drinking water throughout the trip, non-alcoholic drinks at camps and in vehicles, house alcoholic beverages in camps, services of NHA Expedition Leader, local guides and lodge staff, most gratuities, all permits, entrance fees and taxes.

 A safari vehicle frequently offers a bumpy ride.
 Wildlife drives often involve long hours of sitting and sometimes bouncing around.
 While we don't consider this strenuous, it can be uncomfortable and may pose a particular type of physical demand on the body.
 Children must be able to sit still and be quiet while searching for or in the presence of wildlife.
 All travelers must be able to climb into and out of raised 4x4 safari trucks.
 Travelers must also be able to walk to and from the vehicle to our camp accommodations, sometimes walking over uneven ground or on boardwalks.
 Additionally, while any short walks are considered optional, you will get the most out of your safari experience if you can walk a mile or two over uneven ground without assistance.
-Please note, however, that in general, children 15 and under are not permitted to participate in walking safaris.
+Please note, however, that in general, children 15 and under are not permitted to participate in general walking safaris, they will be able to explore close to camp and participate in the bushman walk.
 Days spent on safari can be long, as mornings typically start before daybreak and evening meals are served after sundown.
 Safari accommodations and vehicles are not climate controlled and, depending on the seasonality, temperatures can range from quite cold to extremely hot, so it is critical that travelers come prepared.
 We recommend that all travelers have an adventurous spirit, as you will often enjoy the closest animal encounters.

 Important Information About This Trip